Note

 ASSUME in general is intended for researchers, planners, utilities and everyone searching to understand market dynamics of energy markets.
 It provides an easy-to-use tool-box as a free software that can be tailored to the specific use case of the user.

 Let’s focus on the bright yellow part of the architecture, namely the learning algorithm, the actor and the critic.
-We start with some reinforcement learning backround.
+We start with some reinforcement learning background.
 In the current implementation of ASSUME, we model the electricity market as a partially observable Markov game, which is an extension of MDPs for multi-agent setups.
+Following, a brief summary of the more detailed documentation on Reinforcement Learning is provided.

 Single-Agent Learning#